 2. How long does it last?
 If you are stressed and anxious because you have a life-changing job interview in a few days, but after the interview happens, you are back to “normal” (there’s that word), then that is a healthy response.
 If you continue to feel that same level of stress with no apparent reason, it’s time to get it checked out.

 3. Does the feeling fit the event?
-If you are boo-hooing like your dog died because you dropped a piece of ice on the floor, something else is going on and you may need to seek help.
-If you are sad and crying because an important relationship ended, this is grief and it looks a lot like depression, but it is a healthy response that will get better over time.
+If you are boo-hooing like your dog died because you dropped a piece of ice on the floor, something else is going on, and you may need to seek help.
+If you are sad and crying because an important relationship ended for example, this is grief which can look a lot like depression, but it is a healthy response that will get better over time.
 Don’t freak.
 Just give yourself some time.

-It basically all boils down to how much your feelings and mood are affecting your day to day functioning.
-Just don’t let the fear of your anxiety or depression keep you from living your life now.
-Know that if it does creep up, you’ll take care of it and it will be okay.
+It basically all boils down to how much your feelings and mood are affecting your day-to-day functioning.
+Just don’t let the fear of your anxiety or depression returning keep you from living your life now.
+Know that if it does creep back up, you’ll take care of it, and it will be okay.
 For now, just enjoy the mental health that you have!

 You’ve got this!
 It just takes a little grit and grace.

 For more on healthy emotions, don’t miss Dr. Zoe on This Grit and Grace Life: How to Feel Your Emotions in a Healthy Way With Dr. Zoe Shaw – 075!